-Driving to Cape Town to go up Table mountain via Clarence Drive through Gordon’s Bay.
-And on another day, on the same route, visit the Harold Porter Botanical Gardens in Betty’s Bay, sunbathing and swimming at other nearby beaches at Kleinmond, Betty’s Bay, Pringle Bay, Rooiels and Kogelbaai.
-Or shoot past Cape Town to see Bloubergstrand, Melkbosstrand and Paternoster.
+And on another day, go in the other direction and visit the Harold Porter Botanical Gardens in Betty’s Bay, or go sunbathing and swimming at other nearby beaches at Kleinmond, Betty’s Bay, Pringle Bay, Rooiels and Kogelbaai.

 Sleep-over Trips Inland